halfnelson/svelte-type-checker-vscode/README.md

  __Warning__
-> You probably want https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode most of the code in this repo has been incorporated into the official svelte plugin.
-This repo will live on until the issues are closed and the svelte-native support lands in the official plugin
+> This is now archived, You probably want https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode most of the code in this repo has been incorporated into the official svelte plugin (https://github.com/sveltejs/language-tools/tree/master/packages/svelte-vscode)

-# Svelte Type Checker
+# Svelte Type Checker - DEPRECATED

 Provides deep type checking for Svelte files by leaning on the Typescript language service.